What's the meaning of the phrase 'Top dog'?

 "The saw-pit was a rude structure about seven feet high, made of strong posts set in the ground wide enough apart to hold one or two pieces of heavy pine timber, and the sawyers, one above and one beneath, sawed out one hundred feet per day."

-In fact, there are no known references to 'top dog' or 'under dog' in the context of wood sawing until well after the practise was superseded by mechanical sawing.
+In fact, there are no known references to 'top dog' or 'under dog' in the context of wood sawing until well after the practice was superseded by mechanical sawing.

 What citations there are to these terms that date from the days that the pits were still in use all refer to fights of some sort, particularly dog fights.
 Here's a piece, for which the word doggerel might have been invented, that appeared in several US newspapers in 1859, under the name of David Barker: